-Since 28 May 2012 all consular services are treated by the Regional Consular Centre in Bangkok, which also provides services for Cambodia, Laos, Malaysia and Myanmar.
+Since 2012, all Swiss consular services have been provided through the regional consular centre in Bangkok, which is also competent for Cambodia, Laos, Malaysia and Myanmar.

-Scholars and artists from Thailand can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists from Thailand can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Swiss nationals in Thailand

-At the end of 2011 there were 6891 Swiss nationals resident in Thailand, of whom 2527 have dual citizenship.
+At the start of 2018, there were 9,568 Swiss nationals living in Thailand.

 History of bilateral relations

-The first documented contacts between Switzerland and Thailand date back to the 17th century, when Swiss missionaries published reports of their visits to the kingdom of Siam.
-In the 19th century Swiss textile industrialists were looking for new markets in south-east Asia.
+The first documented contacts between Switzerland and Thailand date back to the 17th century.
+After touring the Kingdom of Siam, Swiss missionaries published accounts of the travels.
+In the 19th century, Swiss textile companies looked for new business opportunities in South East Asia.

-The kingdom of Siam joined the Universal Postal Union in Bern and the Geneva Red Cross Convention as long ago as 1895.
-After the first visit of the Thai monarch to Switzerland in 1897, representatives of the two countries negotiated the conclusion of a Friendship and Trade Agreement; however, it was not signed until 1931.
-Switzerland opened an Honorary Consulate in Bangkok in 1932, and an embassy in 1949.
+The Kingdom of Siam acceded to the Universal Postal Union in Bern and the first Geneva Convention, which regulated the treatment of the victims of armed conflict, in 1895.
+In 1897, following the first visit to Switzerland by the King of Thailand, representatives of the two countries negotiated a treaty of friendship and trade, which was not signed until 1931.
+Switzerland opened an honorary consulate in Bangkok in 1932 and an embassy in 1949.

 The two countries celebrated the 80th anniversary of the establishment of bilateral diplomatic bilateral relations in 2012.